csynbiosys/NAFLD2020_MJR/README.md

 # NAFLD2020_MJR
-This repository contains the code required to map differential gene expression to repurposed drugs
+This repository contains the code used for my PhD thesis: An integrated computational-experimental approach to identify and optimise drug therapy for metabolic dysfunction-associated steatotic liver disease